0xsequence/demo-waas-react-native/README.md

 ## Setup details

-1. Setup shims for ethers and other crypto related packages
+### 1. Setup shims for ethers and other crypto related packages

-Make sure to do this step as early in your apps lifecycle as possible.
+Firstly, make sure to do this step as early in your apps lifecycle as possible.
+In this demo these are imported and set at the top in `App.tsx`.

 ```ts
 import { install } from "react-native-quick-crypto";